 Conclusion Meanings:

-'Substantiated': The alleged conduct occurred and it violated the rules.
+'Substantiated': The misconduct occurred and it violated the rules.
 The NYPD has discretion over what, if any, discipline is imposed.

 Named in 8 known lawsuits, $186,500 total settlements.